NunavathNithishkumar/multiple_pdf_chatbot/README.md

-Sure, here's the updated `README.md` content with the deployed link included:

----

 # Multiple PDF Chatbot

 PDF Chatbot is a Streamlit-based application that enables users to interact with a conversational AI model trained on PDF documents.
 The chatbot extracts information from uploaded PDF files and answers user questions based on the provided context.